llmrb/llm/README.md

 #### Ecosystem

 * [llm-shell](https://github.com/llmrb/llm-shell) &ndash; is a developer-oriented console for Large Language Model communication
-* [llm-spell](https://github.com/llmrb/llm-spell) &ndash; is a library and command-line utility that can correct spelling mistakes with a Large Language Model
+* [llm-spell](https://github.com/llmrb/llm-spell) &ndash; is a utility that can correct spelling mistakes with a Large Language Model

 ## Features